galvc/React-Messaging-Project/README.md

 - i need to be subscribed first before i can set the users
-solutions: the only thing i really needed to do was make sure the currentRoom state isbeing updated, the users are being taken from the currentRoom anyway. so if that changes then the users will change and that will cascade down
+solutions: the only thing i really needed to do was make sure the currentRoom state isbeing updated, the users are being taken from the currentRoom anyway. so if that changes then the users will change and that will cascade down -validity of inputs are both false even though in state they are true i guess when the function retrieves the data of the state it doesn't retrieve it in real time which is why either the validation doesnt work real time or both equating to false  - for now im using both instruction and error as the same line
+- the handlechange of privacy dioesnt work properly, i also need to convert it into boolean onaddedtoroom doesnt work - im using the wrong hooks this is for the  connection hook, i put it in the room subscription hook - IT WORKS NOW

 ## Todo
 [x] Develop own UI - created UI in Figma